 On the second floor, there was an apartment originally for a carriage coachman, and later an automobile chauffeur.

 Located three miles round-trip from the Orientation Center.
-This is a stop on the tram.

 Duke Farms offers a variety of volunteer opportunities that provide participants with an opportunity to learn stewardship practices while helping to protect and preserve native flora and fauna.
 Volunteers will learn about planting techniques and the importance of using native plants in the landscape.